rage/programming-23/data/part-2/3-combining-conditions.md

 ## Combining and chaining conditions

 The following program asks the user to type in four numbers.
-It then works out which of the four is the greatest with the help of some conditions:
+It then works out which of the four is the greatest, with the help of some conditions:

 ```python
 n1 = int(input("Number 1: "))